 What is the Over-The-Counter Hearing Aid Act?

-This new legislature requires the FDA to establish and regulate a new category of hearing aids.
+This new legislation requires the FDA to establish and regulate a new category of hearing aids.
 Consequently,

-non-professional or online retailers can sell these devices to people who suffer with a mild to moderate hearing loss.
+non-professional or online retailers can sell these devices to people who suffer from a mild to moderate hearing loss.
 Thankfully, Congress is giving the FDA 3 years to complete this process.

-Several organizations provide recommendations for performance standards of these OTC devices.
+Several organizations provide recommendations for the performance standards of these Over the Counter Hearing Aid Act (OTC) devices.
 These entities include the National Academy of Science, Federal Trade Commission and the Consumer Technology Association.

-There is no need to wait 3 years!
+There is no need to wait for 3 years!
 In fact, you can purchase an Otofonix hearing aid today and begin experiencing life at its fullest.
-Furthermore, the FDA has approved all of their digital hearing aids, and they also offer a 45 day hassle free return policy to eliminate any risk to you.
+Furthermore, the FDA has approved all of their digital hearing aids, and they also offer a 45-day hassle-free return policy to eliminate any risk to you.